 As a result of industry feedback and of lessons learned from the COVID-19 pandemic, as well as our efforts to ensure our retention workout options provide appropriate borrower assistance regardless of economic environment, we are expanding our payment deferral policy.
-The policy in this Lender Letter replaces in its entirety Fannie Mae's payment deferral requirements as reflected in Servicing Guide D2-3.2-05, Payment Deferral.
+The policies in this Lender Letter (originally published March 29, 2023) replace in its entirety Fannie Mae's payment deferral requirements as reflected in Servicing Guide D2-3.2-05, Payment Deferral.
 This Lender Letter also provides updates to disaster payment deferral and other general policy updates not specific to payment deferral.